romanovosad87/kafka-demo-project/README.md

 The aim of this project is to share a method for acquiring new technologies through practice and by building personal projects to gain hands-on experience.
 The project will be developed using Java with Spring Boot.

+You can find a series of articles about the project [here](https://medium.com/@roman.novosad87)

 **Topics to Cover:**
 -	Producer API
 -	Consumer API